 Dental implants may be an option for people who have lost a tooth or teeth due to infection, injury, periodontal disease or some other reason.
 Each implant holds one or more prosthetic teeth.
 This type of implant is generally used as an alternative for patients with bridges or removable dentures.

-While many dentists complete the restoration process, (i.e. they place the crown on the implant) the dentists at Pillar Dental have been placing implants and restoring them for a number of years.
+While many dentists complete the restoration process, (i.e. they place the crown on the implant) Dr. van Hofwegen has been been placing implants and restoring them for a number of years.
 Most patients do not want to be referred to different offices for their treatment, but would rather have as much as possible done in one place.
 Since we place the implant ourselves we feel like we have the most control over the final result.
 Of course there are times when a specialist is needed and we are trained to recognize that.

 Advantages of Dental Implants